Vishruth-SK4/Cattle-Health-Monitoring-System-using-AI/README.md

 # Cattle Health Monitoring System using AI
+AI-powered disease detection and feed recommendations for healthy cattle

 # Cattle Health API Backend

 A FastAPI-based backend service for cattle health diagnosis and feed recommendations.